aspose-cells/Aspose.Cells-Doc-md/java/_index.md

 **Welcome to Aspose.Cells for Java**

+Aspose.Cells for Java is a programming class library that allows software developers to manipulate and process spreadsheet files within their own applications.
+Combined with APIs and GUI controls, Aspose.Cells for Java speeds up Microsoft Excel® programming and conversion.
-Aspose.Cells for Java is a class library that enables your applications to perform a great range of spreadsheet processing tasks.
-Aspose.Cells for Java supports the popular spreadsheet (XLS, XLSX, XLSM, XLSB, XLTX, XLTM, CSV, SpreadsheetML, ODS) file formats your business use every day.
-It also allows exporting Excel® files to PDF, XPS, HTML, MHTML, Plain Text and popular image formats including TIFF, JPG, PNG, BMP and SVG.
+Aspose.Cells for Java supports the popular spreadsheet (XLS, XLSX, XLSM, XLSB, XLTX, XLTM, CSV, SpreadsheetML, ODS) file formats your business used every day.
+It also allows exporting Excel files to PDF, DOCX, PPTX, JSON, XPS, HTML, MHTML, JSON，Plain Text and popular image formats including TIFF, JPG, PNG, BMP and SVG.

 {{% /alert %}}